 7 Bizarre Rules That Chick-fil-A Employees Have to Follow

 But being the industry leader in customer satisfaction isn't easy.
-From its strict "Closed on Sunday " policy to its careful vetting of store operators (by one estimate, it's 30 times more difficult to become a Chick-fil-A franchisee than it is to get into Harvard) Chick-fil-A is famous for its high standards.
+From its strict "Closed on Sunday" policy to its careful vetting of store operators (by one estimate, it's 30 times more difficult to become a Chick-fil-A franchisee than it is to get into Harvard), the chicken chain is famous for its high standards.

-The chain is no less scrupulous when it comes to the rules and regulations imposed on its employees.
-As revealed in a recent post on Reddit, which shows a few pages from a Chick-fil-A employee handbook—the chain holds its Team Members to an exceptionally high standard of conduct and appearance.
+Chick-fil-A is no less scrupulous when it comes to the rules and regulations imposed on its employees.
+As revealed in a post on Reddit—which shows a few pages from a Chick-fil-A employee handbook—the chain holds its Team Members to an exceptionally high standard of conduct and appearance.

-Ranging widely—from the semi-reasonable to the semi-legal—here's a look at seven of Chick-fil-A's most bizarre employee rules.
-For more, check out Hooters Servers Are Complaining About the Chain's Inappropriate New Uniforms.
+Ranging widely from the semi-reasonable to the bizarre, here's a look at seven of Chick-fil-A's most bizarre employee rules.
+For more, find out Is the Hooters Uniform Vending Machine Real?

 The over-regulation of men's hair

 As revealed by employees on Reddit, Chick-fil-A pays a great deal of attention to its employees' hair.
 Male employees at Chick-fil-A aren't allowed to have hair longer than collar length, and beards are strictly prohibited (ditto soul patches).
 Mustaches are OK provided that they are "neatly trimmed"—as are sideburns extending no further than the bottom of the ear.